FronkonGames/Dawn-Of-The-Cards/content/article/rendering_a_card.md

       // Include basics URP functions.
       #include "Packages/com.unity.render-pipelines.universal/ShaderLibrary/Core.hlsl"

-      // This attributes struct receives data about the mesh we're currently rendering.
+      // This attributes struct receives data about the mesh we're
-      // Data is automatically placed in fields according to their semantic. struct Attributes
+      // currently rendering.
+Data is automatically placed in
+      // fields according to their semantic.
+      struct Attributes
       {
         float4 vertex : POSITION;  // Position in object space.
       };

-      // This struct is output by the vertex function and input to the fragment function.
+      // This struct is output by the vertex function and input to
-      // Note that fields will be transformed by the intermediary rasterization stage. struct Varyings
+      // the fragment function.
+Note that fields will be
+      // transformed by the intermediary rasterization stage. struct Varyings
       {
-        // This value should contain the position in clip space (which is similar to a position on screen)
+        // This value should contain the position in clip space (which
-        // when output from the vertex function.
-It will be transformed into pixel position of the current
+        // is similar to a position on screen) when output from the
+        // vertex function.
+It will be transformed into pixel position
-        // fragment on the screen when read from the fragment function.
+        // of the current fragment on the screen when read from
+        // the fragment function.
         float4 position : SV_POSITION;
       };

       half4 _BaseColor;

       // The vertex function.
 This runs for each vertex on the mesh.
+It
-      // It must output the position on the screen each vertex should appear at,
+      // must output the position on the screen each vertex should
-      // as well as any data the fragment function will need.
+      // appear at, as well as any data the fragment function will need.
       Varyings vert(Attributes input)
       {
         Varyings output = (Varyings)0;

-        // These helper functions transform object space values into world and clip space.
+        // These helper functions transform object space values into
+        // world and clip space.
         const VertexPositionInputs positionInputs = GetVertexPositionInputs(input.vertex.xyz);

         // Pass position data to the fragment function.